-The Canadian Aviation Artists Association
+The Canadian Aerospace Artists Association

 While the CAAA provides members with the opportunity to participate in exhibits and to display their work on the CAAA website, it does not directly promote, market or sell members' artwork.